 L'Eau Qui Dort

 L'Eau Qui Dort is a wine project led by Lisa Le Postec and Paul Aublet-Cuvelier , who, while working on their respective projects, joined forces to create their own wine business.
-They source organic grapes from Auvergne , Italy , and Catalonia to produce natural wine .
-Their approach in the cellar is minimalist and demanding, allowing them to adapt to different grape varieties, grape origins, and vintages to create unique blends.
+They source organic grapes from Auvergne , Italy , and Catalonia to produce living wine .
+Their approach in the cellar is minimalist and demanding, allowing them to adapt to different grape varieties, origins, and vintages to create unique blends.

-Living vintages with varied origins
+Vibrant vintages with diverse origins

-Expressions of Auvergne between Gamay and Chardonnay
+Expressions from Auvergne between Gamay and Chardonnay

 A young, free and promising adventure